Xgalan/xlsx2sqlite/README.rst

 [WORKSHEETS]
 ; list the worksheets to import from the xlsx file.
 ; use comma-separated values.
-names = MOVPAC,Test
+names = Articles,Test
 ; specify the columns to import from the worksheets, declare as:
 ; WorksheetName_columns equal to comma-separated values
-MOVPAC_columns = Descrizione pacco,Codice articolo,Descrizione,U.M.,Quantità,Data ult. agg.,Anno Doc.
+Articles_columns = Code,Article,Description,Notes
-Test_columns = Codice articolo,U.M.,Quantità
+Test_columns = Column 1,Column 2,Column 3

 [CONSTRAINTS]
-; declare the relationships, if any, between tables
-; this definitions will be translated as foreign keys ; on the database tables.
 ; it's possible to define uniqueness of value on a column.
-Test_UNIQUE = Codice articolo
+Articles_UNIQUE = Article

 Installation
 ------------